 Cordocentesis — also known as percutaneous umbilical blood sampling — is a diagnostic prenatal test in which a sample of the baby's blood is removed from the umbilical cord for testing.

-Cordocentesis is usually done after week 18 of pregnancy.
-The test can be used to detect certain genetic disorders, blood conditions and infections.
-Cordocentesis can also be used to deliver blood transfusions or medication to a baby through the umbilical cord.
+Cordocentesis, which is usually done after week 18 of pregnancy, can be used to detect certain genetic disorders, blood conditions and infections.
+Cordocentesis can also be used to deliver blood and medication to a baby through the umbilical cord.

-Use of cordocentesis is decreasing.
-This is because diagnostic procedures such as amniocentesis and chorionic villus sampling, which pose a lower risk of fetal loss, can be used in place of cordocentesis for prenatal diagnosis of disease.
-However, cordocentesis might be offered if other prenatal tests don't provide enough or sufficiently timely diagnostic information.
+Use of cordocentesis is becoming rare because diagnostic procedures such as amniocentesis and chorionic villus sampling, which pose a lower risk of fetal death, can be used instead for prenatal diagnosis of disease.
+Cordocentesis is most often done to test for anemia in the baby.